charmed-kubernetes/kubernetes-docs/pages/k8s/monitoring.md

 ---
-title: "Monitoring | Canonical Distribution of Kubernetes&reg;"
+wrapper_template: "base-docs.html"
+markdown_includes:
+  nav: "shared/_side-navigation.md"
+context:
+  title: "Monitoring"
+  description: How to create monitoring solution that runs whether the cluster itself is running or not.
+It may also be useful to integrate monitoring into existing setups.
 keywords: juju, monitor, grafana, prometheus
 tags: [operating]
 sidebar: k8smain-sidebar
 permalink: monitoring.html
 layout: [base, ubuntu-com]
 toc: False
-summary: This page is currently a work in progress.
-For existing documentation, please visit <a href="https://kubernetes.io/docs/getting-started-guides/ubuntu/"> https://kubernetes.io/docs/getting-started-guides/ubuntu/ </a>
 ---

-# Monitoring

 The **Canonical Distribution of Kubernetes**<sup>&reg;</sup> includes the standard **Kubernetes** dashboard for monitoring your cluster.
 However, it is often advisable to have a monitoring solution which will run whether the cluster itself is running or not.
 It may also be useful to integrate monitoring into existing setups.

 **Prometheus** is the recommended way to monitor your deployment - instructions are provided below.
 There are also instructions for setting up other monitoring solutions, or connecting to existing monitoring setups.

 ## Monitoring with Prometheus

 The recommended way to monitor your cluster is to use a combination of **Prometheus**, **Grafana** and **Telegraf**.
 The fastest, easiest way to install and configure this is via **conjure-up** when installing the **Canonical Distribution of Kubernetes**<sup>&reg;</sup>, by selecting the box next to Prometheus from the `Add-on` menu.
 You can then log in to the dashboard as [described below](#retrieve-credentials-and-login).
 See the [quickstart guide][quickstart] for more details on installing **CDK** with **conjure-up**.

 If you have already installed your cluster, you will be able to add and configure the extra applications using **Juju** as described here:

 ### Install the required applications